rssuraj/bnp_book_store/README.md

 ```

 ## Browser
-Navigtate to [link](http://localhost:5173) for vieiwng the GUI on browser.
-Backend is running on http://localhost:8000
+Navigtate to [link](http://localhost:5173) after starting the applications for vieiwng the GUI on browser.
+Backend is running on http://localhost:8000.
+I have also added a swagger documentation for APIs available at http://localhost:8000/api/swagger-ui/index.html

 ## Some points to note
 * The backend is running using in memory H2 DB, If you need to use a DB running on local, please update the below section in application.properties.